Thoughts on Course Selection

-This all said, there are some useful things to focus on when choosing a series of courses.
+This all said, there are some useful things to focus on when choosing courses during your 2L and 3L years.
 Law school seems long when you begin, but after the required courses of first year, four semesters pass by more quickly than you can imagine.
 We often hear from students that they just did not get a chance to take everything they wanted to!

 Here are a couple of broad ideas you may want to keep in mind as you are deciding what to take:

 There are many wonderful courses to explore, many interesting subject areas, and a lot you will want to learn.
 You’ll get all sorts of advice about the many things that would be useful to you if you are interested in a particular subject area, or want to practice in a particular area.
 You will want to take a broad sampling of classes in different areas, but you may find it useful to drill down a bit in an area of particular interest – so, think of taking two or three courses in a particular subject matter – perhaps a large doctrinal course, followed by a smaller seminar.
 This should give you a sense of what it means to delve more deeply into an area.
 Remember, though, not to concentrate too much in one particular area.
 You may have some idea of what you would like to study or a particular career path, but these things can change, and you want to retain some breadth in your studies.